lukasz-kaniowski/spotter-app/README.md

 	// must run first to create cordova folders
     $ grunt serve

-To deploy on Android and iOS
+To deploy on Android and iOS emulator
 =============================

 	grunt platform:add:ios